 1. Official Guide to the GRE Revised General Test

 The Official Guide to the GRE is published by ETS, the makers of the GRE, so it offers perks that no one else can match, including four real GRE practice tests.
 However, the creators of the GRE aren’t going to give you the best tips or tricks to hack their own test, so this book is ideally used in combination with one of the other test prep guides listed below.
 If you’re tight for cash, as many soon-to-be grad students are, you might consider using the free practice questions and study materials offered by ETS on their website, along with a top-notch tutor and another book.

 2. Gruber’s Complete GRE Guide

 Dr. Gary Gruber has spent his career tackling tests (when he wasn’t working on his Ph.D. in astrophysics — seriously!).
-In his Complete GRE Guide he shows you how to apply his Gruber Method of test-taking, which is a way of looking at each question with critical-thinking skills.
+In the Complete GRE Guide, he shows you how to apply his Gruber Method of test-taking, which is a way of looking at each question with critical-thinking skills.
 The Gruber Guide is meant to help you on the entire GRE, but is known for its wisdom on quantitative questions.
 If math is your weakness, this is one of the best GRE prep books for you.

 3. GRE For Dummies

 You’re no dummy, but sometimes the GRE can make you feel like one.
 Some test prep creators think boring you to death is the way to approach an exam, but this book uses the Dummies series’ signature light-heartedness to keep you relaxed, alert – and dare we say, entertained – as you work on your GRE skills.
 GRE for Dummies breaks down a complex test into bite-sized chunks of knowledge, which go down easy but add up to a healthy meal of test preparation.